mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 And third, **a lamp**.

 > 3\.
-The simile of the **lamp** illustrates two aspects of this world of ours: (a) A lamp goes on burning only as long as fuel is fed into it.
+The simile of the lamp illustrates two aspects of this world of ours: (a) A lamp goes on burning only as long as fuel is fed into it.
 So also this world continues only while we have cravings.

-Craving is [part of] ignorance, because ignorance is intellectually you cannot pin down, emotionally you feel lost or terrified, volitionally you are always against [it].
+Craving is [part of] ignorance, because ignorance is intellectually you cannot pin down, emotionally you feel lost or terrified, volitionally you are always against [something].
 That’s why craving very naturally comes up, because you cannot pin down ...

 *[Tape change.]*

-... [uneasy,] the more you try to hang on.
+... [uneasy] the more you try to hang on.
 This is craving.
 Very naturally craving comes up.

-[...]
+“[...]
+So also this world continues only while we have cravings.”
 That’s why in a sense we have to use craving in the big scale.
 I don’t know *how* to use it in the big scale.
 The big scale is using craving for saving all sentient beings.
-This is the big scale.

 And also craving is very dangerous because you create the cause of human troubles.
 You can’t live in peace and harmony.
 But on the other hand, cravings are very strong energies by which you can lead to the human world, you can take care of human life.
-For instance, you can seek for the truth constantly, whatever happens.
-This is really human craving.
-Craving also has two aspects of meaning.
+For instance, you can seek for the truth constantly, whatever happens; this is really human craving.
+So craving also has two aspects of meaning.

 > When craving ceases to supply the drive, the world will come to an end.

 That doesn’t mean the complete destruction of the world.
-When craving ceases to supply the drive, the world will come to and end means ... you have to understand craving, from where it comes.
-In other words, what is the original nature, what is human nature.
+“When craving ceases to supply the drive, the world will come to an end” means you have to understand where craving comes from – in other words, what is original nature, what is human nature.
 If you really understand craving, you can handle the craving in a better way.
-But practically, we don’t have a particular pattern... we should handle craving in this way, in that way – you cannot say so, because daily life is changing constantly.
-So broadly speaking, that’s why I told you before, constantly we have to be humble and modest in our daily living.
+But practically, we don’t have a particular pattern: you cannot say we should handle craving in this way, or in that way, because daily life is changing constantly.
+That’s why I told you before, broadly speaking, we constantly have to be humble and modest in our daily living.
 And on the other hand, we have to be brave toward future life.
-At that time you can really use cravings in the big scale, for seeking for the truth.
+At that time you can really use craving in the big scale, for seeking for the truth.

 And the second point: